thragusjr/thragusjr/README.md

 **`Cybersecurity Specialist`**

-I am a cybersecurity professional with experience in both software support and penetration testing.
+Ethan Page is a cybersecurity professional with experience in both software support and penetration testing.
 The content shown on this Github represents the products of my growth and learning within the ever-growing landscape of cybersecurity topics.
 I am currently open for work, seeking a position in the Denver, CO area.

 ---
 ## 🌐 Additional Links: